We welcome Garden Clubs and Visiting Coach Groups. email email@example.com

 About 30 years ago things started to change again and land cleared for agriculture and orchards started to grow trees and shrubs again for private residential gardens

-For more than twenty years we have built up an extensive plant collection around our century old farmhouse.
+For twenty six years we have built up an extensive plant collection around our century old farmhouse.
 We have a registered collection of “Heritage Roses” and perennial Salvias in a garden with thousands of plants in hundreds of genus from around the world.

-We hope you enjoys reading this site and following our gardens story.
+We hope you enjoy reading this site and following our gardens story.